 Trumpeter Swan, Cygnus buccinator

-Trumpeter Swan is on the official State Checklist on the basis of historical records (see below).
-This species is the subject of reintroduction efforts in the eastern United States, and recent sightings of this species in the southeastern United States are believed be of reintroduced birds.
+Trumpeter Swan was previously on the official State Checklist on the basis of historical records.
+This species is the subject of reintroduction efforts in the eastern United States, and recent sightings of this species in the southeastern United States are believed to belong to successfully reintroduced populations.
+As a result, the LBRC considers Trumpeter Swan a naturally occurring reintroduced species under the designation Feral Origin, and asks for records of this species to be submitted to the LBRC.

 Accepted Records